-The pedagogical value of text manipulation has been addressed repeatedly.
+The rationale

+There is quite a lot in the literature on the appeal of text manipulation.
 Generally speaking, supporters of text manipulation are advocates of instructional approaches weighted toward inductivity, authenticity, and learner responsibility for learning.

-Whereas recent trends in language learning methodology incorporate these elements, not all in the language learning profession have embraced them, and there are many who look upon such approaches with skeptical interest while continuing to teach in traditional ways.
+Whereas recent trends in language learning methodology incorporate these elements, not all in the language learning profession have embraced them, and there are many who look upon such approaches with sceptical interest while continuing to teach in traditional ways.
 Nor is there much empirical evidence to support such approaches; on the contrary, experimental results are most clear-cut for directed teaching methods where learning can be measured in discrete chunks.
-Therefore, to accept arguments in favor of text manipulation, you may have to accept that there is an aspect of learning that has so far been out of reach of purely quantitative experimental techniques, and you have to have experienced or observed these methods at work and decided that as a result of your experience or observations that you agree with most of what follows.
+Therefore, to accept arguments in favour of text manipulation, you may have to accept that there is an aspect of learning somehow out of reach of the most reliable experimental techniques, and you have to have experienced or observed these methods at work and decided that as a result of your experience or observations, you agree with most of what follows.